Morris County Small Business Week 2024 Celebrates Entrepreneurs and Small Business Owners

 Explore the complimentary lineup of events crafted to empower small businesses in Morris County, New Jersey, and beyond.

-Morris County Small Business Week is a testament to their resilience and innovation.
-We are excited to once to recognize their contributions and provide valuable resources to support their growth.”MORRISTOWN, NJ, UNITED STATES, April 17, 2024 /EINPresswire.com/ -- The Morris County Economic Development Alliance (Alliance) and Morris County Economic Development Corporation are proud to announce the lineup of events planned for the 2024 Morris County Small Business Week, which will be observed April 29 through May 3.
+Small businesses are the backbone of our community, and Morris County Small Business Week is a testament to their resilience and innovation.”MORRISTOWN, NJ, UNITED STATES, April 18, 2024 /EINPresswire.com/ -- The Morris County Economic Development Alliance (Alliance) and Morris County Economic Development Corporation are proud to announce the lineup of events planned for the 2024 Morris County Small Business Week, which will be observed April 29 through May 3.

 “Small Business Week in Morris County celebrates the heartbeat of our community – the businesses lining our town’s Main Streets as well as the innovative startups driving future industry.
 Their vibrant entrepreneurial spirit fuels a local economy that is essential to the sustained prosperity and growth of our region,” said Commissioner Director Christine Myers.